 - Distance from Bolzano: 40 minutes, 30 km

-#3 Lake Reschen
+#3 Lake Reschen (Lago di Resia / Reschensee)

+Lake Reschen - better known as Reschensee - is almost a triple border, as it is located in Italy but is only 2 kilometres from Austria and 3 kilometres from Switzerland.
 Yet this lake is not unique due to its geographical location, but from what stands out from the water.
 You don't have to be afraid, this isn't the winter residence of the Loch Ness monster, because a lifeless thing peeks out of the water: a church tower.

-In winter, when the water of the lake freezes, you can approach the building on foot, while in milder weather, a hiking or cycling tour in the area is the best option.
+In winter, when the lake's water freezes, you can approach the building on foot, while in milder weather, a hiking or cycling tour in the area is the best option.
+Legend has it that the church bells can still be heard today, although they were dismantled and transported in 1950.

 - Address: 39027 Graun im Vinschgau, Autonomous Province of Bolzano, Italy